Victoria Police entrance examination results

 ACER provides all results to applicants and Victoria Police within 7 business days of the exam.
 ACER will advise you by email when you can access your results from the ACER Portal.
 You will be required to download a copy of your results to your own computer as access to the portal will be available for a limited time.

-You will receive a score for each of the eight (8) test components.
+You will receive a score for each of the four (4) test components.

 To be selected to progress to the next stage of the Victoria Police recruitment process, you must obtain a score at or above the pass marks listed for each section in the table.